-- Fills out the H Matrix cells in one stroke, each Quarter. - Makes easier any contrast with formal employment. - Gives the sociodemographic context of the individual as well his household. - Supplies the labor matrix input needed by national accountants to calculate the informal economy size (share of GDP) on an annual basis. - No additional costs in collecting and disseminating data available at national level (including rural areas) as well at states (provinces) level.
+- © Fills out the H Matrix cells in one stroke, each Quarter. - Yields statistical series amenable to both short term and structural data analysis. - Makes easier any contrast with formal employment. - Gives the sociodemographic context of the individual as well his household. - Supplies the labor matrix input needed by national accountants to calculate the informal economy size (share of GDP) on an annual basis. - No additional costs in collecting and disseminating data available at national level (including rural areas) as well at states (provinces) level.